Through their eyes: Clearing success stories that’ll calm any results-day worries

 Well we’re here to smash the myth that changing your university/course post-results-day is a bad thing.
 For one, some people go through Clearing because they get better grades than they expected.
 (Yep, that’s an option!
-If you didn’t know, check out our essential info edit [add link to clearing landing page
+If you didn’t know, check out our essential info about Clearing.)

 Sure, a lot of people use Clearing because they didn’t perform as well as they expected.
 But things happen for a reason and you might end up having the time of your life – this lot did.